Skip to main content

 Pepperpot

-A rich, spicy meat stew slow-cooked with Caribbean peppers, cinnamon, cassareep (a special sauce made from cassava root), and other spices.
-This hearty dish is particularly popular during holidays.
+A heavy, spicy meat stew slow-cooked with Caribbean peppers, cinnamon, cassareep (a sauce made from cassava root), and other spices.
+It's especially popular over the holidays.

 Allergens: